 We continually monitor these developments in order to respond to the changing regulatory environment impacting our business.
-While it is not possible to predict whether and when any such changes will occur, specific proposals discussed during and after the election, including a repeal or material amendment of the ACA (whether to increase or decrease its scope), could harm our business, operating results and financial condition.
+While it is not possible to predict whether and when any such changes will occur, specific proposals discussed during and after the election, including a repeal or material amendment of the ACA or other laws affecting the provision of healthcare services, could harm our business, operating results and financial condition.
 If we are slow or unable to adapt to any such changes, our business, operating results and financial condition could be adversely affected.